 personal statement, etc.

 Step 1.
 Do your research to decide if you should go to grad school and/or what field you should to into.
 Set a date to complete this_______.
-Then you can find out what scores you might need.
+Then you can find out what sections of the test they look at.